UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 #### Sublime Text 3
 1. Once you have it installed you will need to disable the default Lua syntax.
 Press <kbd>Shift+Ctrl+P</kbd> again.
 2. Type `disable` and press enter.
 3. Type `lua` and press enter.
-(If you have any other Lua syntaxes you will need to disable them also or else their autocompletions will be shown)
+(If you have any other Lua syntaxes you will need to disable them also or else their autocompletions and snippets will be shown)

 ### Manual Install:
 1. Download this Git Repository as a `.zip` file.